Games 201 - ADVANCED PHYSICS ENGINES

 Lecture 0-2 is in the above notes

-is optimized for field => Data Oriented => focus on data-access / decouple the ds from computations)
+(ti.field() is dense and @ti.kernel is optimized for field => Data Oriented => focus on data-access / decouple the ds from computations)

 CPU -> wall of computations; GPU / Parallel Frame -> wall of data access (memory access)